alanng10/Secane/Docue/Web/a.md

 The network port host is a virtual port that is implem by browser.
 Web program need to ask for client permit before it can host network.

-The Uri tool https orn file protocol.
+The Uri tool https orn file proto.

 Web browser Class Lang System has not enough develop element, inf it has none console for module that is execute on the System.